WHAT WE BELIEVE

 THE APOSTLES' CREED

 On a typical Sunday, we affirm our faith by reciting the ancient and foundational Apostles' Creed.
-This is

 I believe in God the Father Almighty, maker of heaven and earth;